max-severin/brandlogos/README.md

 ![brlgs-list-thumbs](https://www.webasyst.com/wa-data/public/baza/products/img/21/1721/6874.970.png)

-*The pictures show the principle and the approximate location of the calling plugin can be added to template files of basic design theme Custom.
+*The pictures show the principle and the approximate location of the calling plugin can be added to template files of basic design theme **Custom**.
 In other themes the plugin is installed the same way.*